eclipse-archived/ceylon-ide-eclipse/README.md

     - In the `ceylon.formatter` directory run : `ant clean publish ide-quick`
     - This should have produced an eclipse update site available at the following path :
       `.../ceylon.formatter/osgi/dist`

+5. Build the Ceylon IDE Common components locally (see [here](https://github.com/ceylon/ceylon-ide-common) for more details) :
+    - In the `ceylon-ide-common` directory run : `ant clean publish ide-quick`
+    - This should have produced an eclipse update site available at the following path :
+      `.../ceylon-ide-common/osgi/dist`

 6. From this directory (`ceylon-ide-eclipse`), type :